Codes and standards in ventilation

 Lack of an educated public

-The indoor climate is more satisfying to occupants when they can control it, which is why 'occupant control' is important.
+The indoor climate is more satisfying to occupants when they can control it, which is why 'occupant control' is essential.
 However, the general public is not very knowledgeable about their role in protecting the indoor air quality in buildings.

 Building standards throughout the world

-Standards are the distilled wisdom of people with expertise in their subject matter, for instance — quality, environment, health & safety, energy, food and IT security, etc. Here is the list of a few organisations dealing with standards throughout the world — with focus on ventilation and indoor environment in buildings:
+Standards are the distilled wisdom of people with expertise in their subject matter, for instance — quality, environment, health & safety, energy, food and IT security, etc. Here is the list of a few organisations dealing with standards throughout the world — with a focus on ventilation and indoor environment in buildings:

-- EN standards in Europe (www.en-standard.eu)
+EN standards in Europe (www.en-standard.eu)

-- ASHRAE Standards, mainly in the USA (www.ashrae.org)
+ASHRAE Standards, mainly in the USA (www.ashrae.org)

 Download Simply EPBD by Swegon Air Academy